Operation Raavan

 Operation Raavan is a 2024 Indian Telugu-language crime thriller film written and directed by Venkata Satya.
 The film features Rakshit Atluri and Sangeerthana Vipin in lead roles.
 Operation Raavan was released on 26 July 2024.

 Plot

 The story revolves around a young journalist Anand Sriram, who works at TV45 under Aamani, a senior journalist.
 While Aamani is struggling to expose the corruption of a minister, they encounter mysterious murders of brides-to-be.
-As police fails to solve the case, Anand and Aamani start the investigation, discovering clues and finding Jeevitha at the heart of the mystery.
+As police fails to solve the case, Anand and Aamani unofficially start investigating on their own, discovering clues and finding Jeevitha at the heart of the mystery.